-The main objective of the SAX/XAI library is to cater a toolkit of core enablement and realisation services for the generation of process and situation-aware, user-centric, and sound explanations via the acquisition of timestamped process event logs as the main input, complemented by possible user preferences about features to be considered and other relevant situational enrichments and applying a set of methods and techniques on those event logs for discovering sound and true view of the process model which in turn drive sound and true analysis of various process features and external factors affecting process decisions and outcomes.
+The main objective of the SAX/XAI library is to cater a toolkit of core enablement and realisation services for the generation of process and situation-aware, user-centric, and sound explanations via the acquisition of timestamped process event logs as the main input, complemented by possible user preferences about features to be considered and other relevant situational enrichments.
+The library applys a set of methods and techniques on those event logs for discovering sound view of the process model which in turn, drives sound analysis of various process features and external factors affecting process decisions and outcomes.